The book talks about inflection points which if not handled carefully, are drastic (10x) enough to put a company out of business.

-Debates are difficult, challenging and important, it’s never clear on how to navigate inflection points and therefore, debates which bring in different perspectives are important.
+Debates are difficult, challenging, and important, it’s never clear on how to navigate inflection points and therefore, debates which bring in different perspectives are important.

 Let Chaos Reign

-The inertia of Success: Senior managers prefer to spend time on same old strategies since they are good at it, they find it uncomfortable to focus on the new one and hence, fail when inflection points are encountered.
+The inertia of Success: Senior managers prefer to spend time on the same old strategies since they are good at it, they find it uncomfortable to focus on the new one and hence, fail when inflection points are encountered.

 Some experimentation is necessary to prepare for inflection points.
 It’s better to start early when revenues and profits from current products are strong than to start late when revenues are declining and competitors have already captured significant market share.